aaronfbianchi/LSaO-visualizer/README.md

 Running from source
 ---------------------
 Being a Python 3.11.2 program, you'll need some libraries, which you can see in the "requirements.txt" file.

+For Linux

+    # For setting up your virtual environment
+    python3 -m venv venv
+    source venv/bin/activate

+    # Install libraries from requirements.txt
+    pip install -r requirements.txt

+For Windows

+    # For setting up your virtual environment
+    python -m venv venv
+    venv\Scripts\activate

+    # Install libraries from requirements.txt
+    pip install -r requirements.txt

 Aditionally, if you want to create an executable from source, these liraries have worked for me:
 * cx_Freeze v6.15.14 (if creating executable from Linux)
 * pyinstaller v6.3.0 (if creating executable from Windows)